thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 The major advantage of compiled languages over interpreted languages is their **execution speed**.
 Because compiled languages are converted directly into machine code, they run significantly faster and more efficiently than interpreted languages, especially considering the complexity of statements in some of the more modern scripting languages which are interpreted.

 Lower-level languages tend to be compiled because efficiency is usually more of a concern than cross-platform support.
-Additionally, because compiled languages are converted directly into machine code, this gives the developer much more control over hardware aspects such as memory management and CPU usage.
+Additionally, because compiled languages are converted directly into machine code, it gives the developer much more control over hardware aspects such as memory management and CPU usage.
 Examples of pure compiled languages include C, C++, Rust and Go.

 Some of the pitfalls of compiled languages: